 - The following check types are migrated to a different attribute rule if the check was renamed or new functionality was added in ArcGIS Pro:

 |ArcMap check type (configuration)||Attribute rule check type|

 Polygon Gap is Sliver

 Unique Field Value

-To convert a Reviewer batch job to an attribute rule, complete the following steps:
+Complete the following steps to convert a Reviewer batch job to an attribute rule:

 - Start ArcGIS Pro.

 - Add the Reviewer batch jobs to an ArcGIS Pro project, if necessary.

 - Ensure that the batch job files are pointing to the correct source data workspace.

 The source data workspace should match the schema of the destination workspace.